We each have a fundamental right to life.

-How do we make substantial changes within and beyond our communities to ameliorate multiple crises and everyday issues?
+How do we make substantial changes within and beyond our communities to ameliorate multiple crises and effects felt immediately in everyday experience and issues?

-Especially, in the face of such serious environmental, political and economic risks, even to the life of our first globally connected and only Living Planet?
+Especially, in the face of such serious environmental, political and economic risks, even to the life of our first globally connected and the only ‘known’ Living Planet?

-Learning how to communicate formally and methodologically is the beginning of any shift towards a new, life-affirming sustainable, resilient and abundant future.
+Learning how to communicate formally and methodologically begins any shift towards a new, life-affirming sustainable, resilient and abundant future.

 Education reconceived as self-learning towards protecting planetary life, enabled through multi-community self-governance at every scale: global, regional, national, sub-regional, local [5D].

-Governance is a principle of scale, not territory.
-We are all one, we share the same DNA.
-We all bleed the same red fluid, breathe the same air, drink the same water and have the same life-requirements.
+Governance is a principle of living scales, scientific integrity, then territory.
+All territory is shrinking in a threatened world.
+In life, we are all one, we share the same DNA.
+We all bleed red fluid, breathe precious air, drink precious water and have the same essential life-requirements.

 Yes, greed, violence and fear are persistent features of human conduct, while history shows these are overcome with balanced civic regulation, now required at all scales of our global network society.